MariaLeyno/java_tasks/README.md

 # Console Marketplace
 Java project for Y_LAB Java course.

-Console Marketplace application allows to manage items in shop catalog.
+Marketplace Application allows to manage items in shop catalog.

 There are 2 predefined users:
 1. 'Root' with password 'toortoor' and full access.
-2. 'User' with password 'resuresu' and read access.
+2. 'User' with password 'resu' and read access.

 Users may add a new account and sign in into the system.
 All new accounts will have full access to the items catalog, but no access to system inner information.